-RAUC_SYSTEM_VARIANT The system's variant as obtained by the variant source (refer ref: sec-variants)
+RAUC_SYSTEM_VARIANT The system's variant as obtained by the variant source (refer Handling Board Variants With a Single Bundle)

 RAUC_MF_COMPATIBLE The compatible value provided by the current bundle, e.g. "My Other Product"

 RAUC_MF_VERSION The value of the version field as provided by the current bundle, e.g. "V1.2.
 1-2020-02-28"